open/close all folders

 - No Respect Guy

 - One-Man Army: In Episode 36, He Beated a bunch of Eggman's robots who mistook him as Sonic.
-Even when Sonic came to help, Knuckles still defeated twice as many robots at once.
+Even before Sonic came to help, Knuckles still defeated twice as many robots at once.

 - Only Sane Man: Along with Tails.